koii-network/docs/concepts/crowdai/introduction.md

 sidebar_label: Cost-Efficent Machine Learning
 ---

+# Cost-Efficent Machine Learning

-# A revolutionary approach to machine learning
+## A revolutionary approach to artificial intelligence

 You can utilize KOII as your cost-effective solution for training machine learning models.
 KOII Network leverages the power of consumer hardware and the principles of federated learning to significantly cut costs.